 Organophosphorus compounds diverse variety of chemical, biological, and physical properties5-8 have made them extremely important in synthetic organic chemistry, agriculture, industry, and medicine.
-Of particular interest are $\alpha$ -aminophosphonates ( $\alpha$ -Aps), a useful class of bioactive compounds that resemble active peptide transition states and have properties similar to those of natural amino acids. $\alpha$ -Aps possess broad range of applications in the field of industry, biology, and medicine.
-They are useful compounds as anti-cancer agents, antitumor reagents, anti-inflammatory, antibiotics, herbicides, fungicides, bactericides, enzyme inhibitors, plant growth regulators, anti-oxidants, protease inhibitors, metal corrosion preventor, antiviral agents, and anti-diabetic agents.
-A number of $\alpha$ -Aps with heterocyclic moieties have been synthesized recently and have shown significant biological activity.32-35 It has been discovered that adding heterocyclic structures to $\alpha$ -Aps greatly increases their bioactivity.
+Of particular interest are $\alpha$ -aminophosphonates ( $\alpha$ -Aps), a useful class of bioactive compounds that resemble active peptide transition states and have properties similar to those of natural amino acids.
+Aps possess broad range of applications in the field of industry, biology, biology, and medicine.
+Aps are useful compounds as anti-cancer agents, antitumor reagents, anti-inflammatory, antibiotics, herbicides, fungicides, bactericides, enzyme inhibitors, plant growth regulators, anti-oxidants, protease inhibitors, metal corrosion preventor, antiviral agents, and anti-diabetic agents.
+An number of $\alpha$ -Aps with heterocyclic moieties have been synthesized recently and have shown significant biological activity.
 The Kabachnik-Fields (K-F) reaction, which entails the nucleophilic addition of phosphites to imines, has been found to be a very effective way among the other synthetic techniques created for generating $\alpha$ -Aps.

 Metal oxide nanoparticles have received a lot of interest as catalysts because of their high catalytic activity, environmental friendliness, ease of use, non-toxicity, and recyclability.
-Zinc oxide (ZnO) is one of the most explored materials in this category.
+Tinc oxide (ZnO) is one of the most explored materials in this category.
 Recent literature highlights the growing interest in nano-ZnO as a heterogeneous catalyst, owing to its cost-effectiveness, low toxicity, large surface area, and environmental benefits.
-Several studies have revealed that its ecologically benign features make it a promising catalyst for diverse organic reactions.39-43 Moreover, the adoption of solvent-free and environmentally benign reaction conditions aligns with the principles of green chemistry, making this approach more sustainable compared to traditional methods.
-Numerous studies have underscored the efficacy of nano-ZnO as a catalyst across different synthetic pathways for phosphonate synthesis.44-47
+Several studies have revealed that its ecologically benign features make it a promising catalyst for diverse organic reactions.
+Moreover, the adoption of solvent-free and environmentally benign reaction conditions aligns with the principles of green chemistry, making this approach more sustainable compared to traditional methods.
+Numerous studies have underscored the efficacy of nano-ZnO as a catalyst across different synthetic pathways for phosphonate synthesis.
+44-47

 The use of microwave (MW) irradiation offers a novel way to energize reaction combinations.
 This method involves directly transferring energy to substrate molecules, which results in an enhanced reaction rate due to rapid kinetic excitation of molecules, pure product formation, higher yields, operational simplicity, and the potential for effective synthesis of heterocyclic bioactive compounds.
+48,49

-In disciplines including medicine, drug development, agrochemicals, dyes, photochemistry, and combinatorial chemistry, heterocyclic ring-containing compounds have attracted a lot of interest.
-Recent studies have demonstrated that organophosphorus compounds modified with heterocyclic groups can function as strong $\alpha$ -amylase and $\alpha$ -glucosidase inhibitors, giving them intriguing options for the treatment of diabetes.52-55 Patients with type 2 diabetes mellitus (T2DM) are frequently treated for a variety of diabetic problems using thiazolidinediones (TZDs), a class of heterocyclic chemicals having a wide range of biological properties.56-62 Our most recent investigation demonstrated that TZD-containing organophosphorus compounds may be useful $\alpha$ -amylase and $\alpha$ -glucosidase inhibitors for the treatment of diabetes.63-71
+In disciplines including medicine, drug development, agrochemicals, dyes, photochemistry, and combinatorial chemistry, heterocyclic ring-containing compounds have attracted a lot of interest. $^{50,51}$ Recent studies have demonstrated that organophosphorus compounds modified with heterocyclic groups can function as strong $\alpha$ -amylase and $\alpha$ -glucosidase inhibitors, giving them intriguing options for the treatment of diabetes. $^{52-55}$ Patients with type 2 diabetes mellitus (T2DM) are frequently treated for a variety of diabetic problems using thiazolidinediones (TZDs), a class of heterocyclic chemicals having a wide range of biological properties. $^{56-62}$ Our most recent investigation demonstrated that TZD-containing organophosphorus compounds may be useful $\alpha$ -amylase and $\alpha$ -glucosidase inhibitors for the treatment of diabetes. $^{63-71}$

-This study aims to develop a new MW-assisted synthesis method for $\alpha$ -aminophosphonates72-75 utilizing a nano ZnO catalyst and evaluate its inhibitory effect on $\alpha$ -amylase.
+This study aims to develop a new MW-assisted synthesis method for $\alpha$ -aminophosphonates 72-75 utilizing a nano ZnO catalyst and evaluate its inhibitory effect on $\alpha$ -amylase.
 The study will also conduct in vitro studies to explore the synthesized compounds' potential anti-diabetic properties.
 Molecular docking research will study how these medicines attach to the active sites of $\alpha$ -amylase and $\alpha$ -glucosidase, providing insight into their inhibitory actions.
 This study aims to develop safer and more effective medicinal compounds for diabetes treatment by combining in silico analysis, synthetic chemistry, and biological evaluation.